 Lunchtime groups for competition teams will continue to be timetabled for throughout the year.
 This is to maintain the high level of participation and achievement that our children have developed in all aspects of sport.

-- Children in receipt of FSM will be encouraged to take part in after-school clubs and are supported in doing so through P.E funding.
+- Children in receipt of PP/FSM will be encouraged to take part in after-school clubs and are supported in doing so through P.E funding.

 Outcomes for PE 2018-2019

-- Due to staff shortages at St Paul’s Academy, Sporting competitions for the summer term have been cancelled.
+- Due to staff shortages at St Paul’s Academy, Sporting competitions for the summer term were cancelled.